oouoz442/oouoz442/README.md

 ## Wake the fuck up, Samurai!
 We have a brains to burn.

+Student of "Information systems and technologies" in Odesa Mechnikov National University

 <!--
 **oouoz442/oouoz442** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.